SomeSourceCode/SomeGuiApi/README.md

 // Add the items to the layout root.getChildren().addAll(item1, item2);

-// create and set a Scene with the root node for the GUI Scene scene = new Scene(root);
+// Create and set a Scene with the root node for the GUI Scene scene = new Scene(root);
 gui.setScene(scene);